Video Capture

 Best Practices

 Before creating a capture, familiarize yourself with the location and plan your path by walking through the site with the reference plan you will use.
-Planning the path prior to recording ensures you won't forget to capture certain areas that are easy to overlook.
+Planning the path before recording ensures you won't forget to capture certain areas that are easy to overlook.
 This is especially important if you will be creating and comparing multiple digital twins of the same site using captures taken on different dates.
 You do not want areas like rooms or short hallways to be missing in the final capture.

 Tips: